hogbergmarkus/golfers-dream/README.md

 You will need to install the dependencies using the pip install -r requirements.txt command.

 The database I used for this project is postgreSQL, specifically [elephantsql](https://customer.elephantsql.com/login).

+## Languages and Frameworks

+Both Django 4.2.1 and Bootstrap 5.3 were used to create this project.

+Added libraries can be seen in the requirements.txt file.

+Additionally, custom- python, html, django templating language, and css were all used.

+The README was written using markdown.